Water Treatment Certifications: What Do They Mean?

 - WQA S-400: Pertains to point-of-use distillation drinking water systems.

 The International Association of Plumbing and Mechanical Officials consists of a laboratory testing unit that examines water treatment products against both NSF/ANSI and WQA standards.
 In addition, IAPMO has its own set of standards that it tests and validates against.
 Like the other certification bodies, IAPMO certifications require regular audits and must be resubmitted every three years.

 Just like many of us wouldn’t be able to tell the difference between a certified organic pickle and a non-organic pickle in a blind taste test, you can't always see, smell, or taste the difference between regular water and treated water.
-You just have to trust that the system did what it said it was going to do.
-This is the real benefit to third party certification, being able to feel confident that the product you’ve settled on has been tested to meet the standards it’s claiming to meet, making your decision that much easier.
+You have to trust that the system did what it said it would do.
+This is the real benefit to third-party certification, being able to feel confident that the product you’ve settled on has been tested to meet the standards it’s claiming to meet, making your decision that much easier.